craigmiller160/LinuxMachineRestore/Ftp.md

 ## Connecting

 Connecting to the FTP server requires using the computer's LAN IP `192.168.7.241` and the username/password of this machine.
+Port 21.